How to Reface Kitchen Cabinets

 Before DIY Cabinet Refacing

 The original cabinets in this kitchen are basic, entry-level cabinets.
 Give standard kitchen cabinets a unique, custom look by refacing them.
+Here are a few tips to renew your kitchen cabinets.

 After DIY Cabinet Refacing